Bow-Front Desk vs Straight-Front Desk — Which Is Right for Your Office?

 Final Recommendation

-Our final recommendation is to start with your workflow and room constraints, then choose the option that removes the most friction.
-For most offices evaluating this comparison, Straight-Front Desk is the safer all-around recommendation because it fits more predictably in rooms and often costs less than shaped-front desks and adapts well to a wider range of office planning situations.
-That said, Bow-Front Desk remains the better buy when your project is driven by executive or managerial offices that need a more welcoming front edge.
-If you are furnishing one office, the choice may come down to personal work style.
-If you are specifying multiple rooms, consistency, installation speed, and future flexibility matter just as much.
-OfficeFurniture2go.com can help you compare finishes, footprints, and matching products before you commit, which is often the easiest way to avoid ordering a product that is technically good but wrong for the room.
+Our recommendation is to start with your workflow and room constraints, then choose the option that removes the most friction from daily work.
+For most offices evaluating this comparison, the Straight-Front Desk is the safer all-around specification: it fits more predictably in rooms, simplifies layout planning, and adapts well to a wider range of office situations.
+That said, the Bow-Front Desk is the better buy when the project is genuinely driven by executive presentation and regular visitor interaction—conditions where the curved front edge earns its premium every day.

 OF2go Recommendation